What is corporate identity theft?

 If the worst happens, don’t panic, but act quickly.
 Notify the police, your banks and credit card companies and bring in legal experts.
 Keep your partners and clients in the loop and plan a strategic way to communicate the issue.
 Getting professional help and being transparent can make a big difference in getting through a challenging time.

-For more information on corporate identity theft, get 1 to 1 guidance from one of our V-Hub Digital Advisers.
+For more information on corporate identity theft, get 1 to 1 guidance from one of our V-Hub Digital Advisers and for more cyber security help for small businesses, visit our cyber security hub to help keep your business safe and secure.

 Lookout Mobile Security